adumont/cerberus2080/README.md

 # Kernel

-At this early stage, I'm working on getting the input of the user (key pressed) rendered on the screen in a terminalish user-friendly way:
+In the early stage of this project, I worked on getting the input of the user (key pressed) rendered on the screen in a terminalish user-friendly way:
 - handling line overflows
 - scrolling up when reaching last line
 - handling backspace and return
 - display a cursor (static '_', not flashing at the moment)

 That's mainly why I made the [Emulator](#emulator).
+This is what is in the file `minikernel.s`.

+I then worked on merging my FORTH within this kernel.
+The result is `forth.s` (the FORTH kernel).

 ## Build the kernel for Cerberus

 ```
 make clean
-EMULATOR=1 make scr1.bin
+EMULATOR=1 make forth.bin
-emulator/cerbemu.py -r scr1.bin
+emulator/cerbemu.py -r forth.bin
 ```

 ## Disassemble the kernel binary